 Friends, family of Alyssa Byrne promoting 'buddy system' for kids and teens

-Using funds donated in memory of their daughter, Alyssa Marie Byrne, 19, Kim and Kevin Byrne and others have launched a public service campaign promoting the buddy system to help keep teens and young people out of danger.
+Using funds donated in memory of their daughter, Alyssa, 19, Kim and Kevin Byrne and others have launched a public service campaign promoting a buddy system to help keep teens and young people out of danger.

-Assigning buddies is a tradition for outings involving young children, who customarily double up and holds hands so all can be accounted for in a group.
+Assigning buddies is a tradition for outings involving young children, who customarily double up and hold hands so all can be accounted for in a group.

-But even older children need to stick together, and beyond that know to get help and who to call if a buddy is at risk, Kevin Byrne said.
+But even older children need to stick together, and beyond that know to get help and whom to call if a buddy is at risk, Kevin Byrne said.

 A key piece of advice offered through the campaign, dubbed "Always Buddy," is that kids whose cellphones are packed with friends' phone numbers should make sure they also have contact numbers for their friends' parents or other family members.

 "It's your responsibility to reach out, talk to your buddy, have a contact list of who to go to if you think something is going wrong," Kevin Byrne said.

 Kevin Byrne said he knows that kids never want to tell on a friend or get their friend in trouble, but kids need to get over that and realize that to keep their friends safe, sometimes adults need to be brought into a situation.